-If you sell something to a buyer and the transaction is later disputed or reversed under Reversals, Claims or Chargebacks, you may be eligible for reimbursement under PayPal Seller Protection.
+If you have sold something to a buyer and have already shipped the physical item or provided an intangible good and the transaction is later disputed or reversed under Reversals, Claims or Chargebacks, you may be eligible for reimbursement under PayPal Seller Protection.
 When it applies, PayPal Seller Protection entitles you to retain the full purchase amount.
 There is no limit on the number of payments for which you can receive coverage.
 By accessing the transaction details page in your PayPal account you can determine whether or not your transaction is eligible for protection under this program